Heat Pumps Performance and Efficiency Ratings

 EER - Energy Efficiency Ratio

-The Energy Efficiency Ratio - EER - measures the cooling efficiency of a heat pump.
+The Energy Efficiency Ratio - EER - is a measure of the cooling efficiency of a heat pump.

 EER can be expressed as